 What are the Must-Have Skills for an AI Resume

-- Probability and Statistics: The theories of probability are the mainstays of most machine learning algorithm.
+- Probability and Statistics: The theories of probability are the mainstays of the most machine learning algorithm.
 Being familiar with probability enables you to deal with the uncertainty of data.
 Getting a grasp of the probability theories like Python, Gaussian Mixture Models, and Hidden Markov Models; is a must if you want to be considered for a machine learning job that centers around model building and evaluation.

 Closely linked to probability is statistics.
 It provides the measures, distribution and analysis methods required for building and validating models.
-It also provides the tools and techniques for creation of models and hypothesis testing.
+It also provides the tools and techniques for the creation of models and hypothesis testing.

-Together, they make the framework of ML model building.
+Together, they make the framework of the ML model building.
 This is the first thing to consider when building your machine learning resume.

-- Programming Languages – C/C++, R, Python, Java: To apply for a job in Machine learning, you are required to learn some of the commonly used programming languages.
+- Programming Languages – R, Python, Java: To apply for a job in Machine learning, you are required to learn some of the commonly used programming languages.
 It implements any language with the essential components and features, even though it is largely bound by concept and theory.
 Some programming languages are considered especially suited to complex machine learning projects.
-So a working knowledge of these programming languages adds value to your machine learning resume.
+So, working knowledge of these programming languages adds value to your machine learning resume.

 Using C/C++ when memory and speed are critical, helps to speed up the code.
 Many ML libraries are also developed in C/C++ as they are suited for embedded systems.
 Java, R & Python work very well with statistics.
 Python has several machine learning-specific libraries that make use of efficient processing, despite being a general programming language.
 Knowledge of Python helps train algorithms in various computing architecture.
-R is an easy-to-learn statistical platform, it’s use for ML and data mining tasks is increasing.
+R is an easy-to-learn statistical platform, it’s use in ML and data mining tasks is increasing.